 Epidemic keratoconjunctivitis (also sometimes referred to as viral keratoconjunctivitis) is a highly contagious viral infection of the eye.
 Symptoms can last up to two weeks or more.
-It is often caused by an Adenovirus and there is no specific treatment.
+It is caused by adenoviruses and there is no specific treatment.
+Because they see lots of patients who may have infections, outbreaks are often associated wtih eye clinics.
 Bacteria, other viruses, allergies or chemical irritation can also cause types of conjunctivitis.

 What are the symptoms?